Pickleball Gear

 My criteria for choosing the best control pickleball paddle

-With lots of great paddles, it was a challenge to pick just five.
+With so many great control paddles on the market, it was a challenge to pick just five for my list.
 I took into account their overall performance and suitability for players with different pickleball skill ratings, as well as the following:

 • Features: new tech is constantly coming out and I'm always interested to see what it can do for the game.